 The protagonist of the novel, Emma Woodhouse is the rich, beautiful, and privileged mistress of Hartfield.
-She lives a comfortable life with her elderly father, running the house and organizing social invitations within the high… (read full character analysis)
+She lives a comfortable life with her elderly father, running the house and organizing social invitations within the high… read analysis of Emma Woodhouse

 The long-time friend and trusted confidante of the Woodhouses, Emma’s brother-in-law.
 Mr. Knightley is a true gentleman in lineage, estate, and virtue.
 He lives at Donwell Abbey, the spacious estate that he manages.
-He… (read full character analysis)
+He… read analysis of Mr. George Knightley

 Mr. Weston’s son and Mrs. Weston’s stepson.
 Raised by his aunt and uncle in Enscombe, Frank is anticipated as a suitor for Emma, though his real love is Jane.
-His lively… (read full character analysis)
+His lively… read analysis of Frank Churchill

 Miss Bates’s niece and Mrs. Bates’s granddaughter.
 As another accomplished and beautiful young woman of similar age, Jane incites Emma’s jealousy and admiration.
-Her reserved temperament frustrates Emma, even as Emma admires… (read full character analysis)
+Her reserved temperament frustrates Emma, even as Emma admires… read analysis of Jane Fairfax